nawaf-alsowadi/Foundations/New_Notes/Networking/OSI Model.md

 | **Flow Control**                | Prevents overwhelming the receiver with too much data.                                                                                                                                                                                                                                    |
 | **Error Control**               | Detects and retransmits lost or corrupted segments.                                                                                                                                                                                                                                       |
 | **Multiplexing/Demultiplexing** | Multiplexing combines multiple data streams into a single signal, while demultiplexing separates them at the receiving end.
 This allows multiple users or applications to share the same network resources, like a single cable or wireless channel, without interfering with each other. |
-Transport Layer uses two different protocols:
+Transport Layer uses different protocols such as:
 - **Transmission Control Protocol (TCP):** Reliable, provide  sync, reserve the connection for the whole session until data sent and received from the session layer is completed.
 Incorporate error checking which guarantee reliability.
 Used in emails, file sharing, web apps which require accuracy.
 ![[d47215ad75f503af0b06dacca9ebace6.svg]]

-- User Datagram Protocol (UDP): No sync, just send even if packets are lost, but very fast, and even app developers can customize the speed of sending the packets.
+- **User Datagram Protocol (UDP):** No sync, just send even if packets are lost, but very fast, and even app developers can customize the speed of sending the packets.
 Useful when in protocols that send small pieces of data such as device discovery protocols (e.g. [[ARP]] & [[DHCP]]) or in transmitting large files such as video streaming where losing some pixels is not an issue!
 ![[3259184a7fd3dafed265974c31fc8c46.svg]]

+ *Note: Other protocols such as Stream Control Transmission Protocol (SCTP) is worth exploring.*
 ### TCP Header